htutwaiphyoe/react-query/level-up-with-react-query/README.md

 use default placeholder data for label list, add push query for issue detail from issue list and prefetch issue detail when hover

 react query key is sensitive with type

+37. Mutations

+state management library =>  get and update state

+react query => useQuery for get and useMutation for update

+mutation still have challenges like useQuery eg. loading, error and without react query it is like a hell

+useMutation tracks state of mutation sent to the server

+use mutate function to trigger the request

+useQuery is declarative and useMutation is imperative

+useMutation still get query state like useQuery and data means response of mutation

+mutation can reset to clear returned data, reset() and onSuccess, onMutate, onError lifecycle callbacks are provided

+useMutation is no need to pass mutation key and no cache. useMutation is not responsible for updated cache after mutation

+depending on returned data refetch with invalidate or refetch

+lifecycle callbacks get access to variables that pass to mutate function

+update the cache manually + invalidate/refetch updated data in background